setiQuest/ML4SETI/README.md

   * LogLoss function based on confusion matrix results
   * Speed of single-event classification (for real-time compatibilities)

-**Very Important!**  Your code entry must be capable of running in the SETI Institute's IBM Spark enviornment, which will be used for final analysis using our large simulated data set.
+**Very Important!**  Your code entry / model must be capable of running in the SETI Institute's IBM Spark enviornment, which will be used for final analysis using our large simulated data set.
+We'll work with you to port your model to our system.

 Before the code challenge, we will have a better definition of how you will need to interface your code entry to measure it's performance.

 ## Teamwork!

 You will mostly likely need to form a team of 4 to 6 people in order to accomplish your goals in a timely manner.
 To facilitate team-building, among other things, we have created a Slack team for communication.
 We will add Slack channels for different analysis approaches so you can easily communicate with the entire community.

 [Sign up for the Slack team here.](https://ml4seti.mybluemix.net)